-In this work, we develop a medium-throughput first-principles framework for the unified exploration of topological transport phenomena in altermagnets.
-Starting from a symmetry-curated set of known altermagnetic compounds, we combine density functional theory, automated Wannier interpolation, and symmetry analysis to investigate representative linear and nonlinear intrinsic responses, including the AHE, ANE, MOKE, and bulk photovoltaic effect (BPVE).
-Beyond identifying candidate materials with pronounced response signatures, our aim is to uncover how altermagnetic order, quantum geometry, and symmetry constraints jointly generate experimentally accessible fingerprints.
-By analyzing these responses from the complementary viewpoints of group theory, we show that transport and optical observables offer a practical route to identify and utilize altermagnetism in real materials.
-This framework further provides symmetry-guided design principles for the discovery of high-performance altermagnetic compounds.
+In this work, we perform medium-throughput DFT calculations to evaluate the topological transport properties driven by quantum geometry in ALTs.
+Starting from a symmetry-curated set of altermagnetic compounds, automated Wannier interpolation and symmetry analysis are integrated with DFT to evaluate linear and nonlinear intrinsic topological responses, including the AHE, ANE, MOKE, and bulk photovoltaic effect (BPVE).
+Beyond identifying candidate materials with pronounced properties, we aim to uncover how altermagnetic order, quantum geometry, and symmetry jointly regulate such experimentally accessible fingerprints.
+By analyzing these complementary responses, it is demonstrated that transport and optical observables offer a practical route to characterize altermagnetism in real materials.
+Our framework provides symmetry-guided design principles for the discovery and engineering of high-performance altermagnetic materials.